Equity Release For Over 70s Your 2026 Guide

 The Different Types of Equity Release

 There are two main types of plans available, both of which are lifetime mortgages.
 Equity release plans involve releasing some of the equity you own in your home.
-Home reversion plans sell part or all of your home equity to an equity release provider; however, home reversion plans are less common.
+Home reversion plans sell part or all of your home equity to an equity release provider; however, they are less common.

-The most common type of equity release for over 75s is a lifetime mortgage with an interest roll-up.
-With this plan, you can release a cash lump sum, usually a minimum of £10,000, and then make no repayments.
+The most common type of equity release for over-75s is a lifetime mortgage with an interest roll-up.
+With this plan, you can release a lump sum of cash, usually a minimum of £10,000, and then make no repayments.

 Instead, your loan continues to accrue interest until the last surviving partner on a joint loan dies.
 The home has been sold, and the loan has been repaid with interest.